iconify/documentation/documents/pages/icon-components/ember/index.md

 <IconifyIcon @icon='mdi:home' style='font-size: 24px;' />
 ```

-For various ways to change icon dimensions and alignment, see [how to change icon dimensions in Iconify for Ember](./dimensions.md).
+For various ways to change icon dimensions, see [how to change icon dimensions in Iconify for Ember](./dimensions.md).

 ## Transformations